The Wedding Ringer

 The inciting incident occurs at 12 minutes when Doug admits to Jimmy he needs not just a best man, but seven groomsmen - a "Golden Tux" level request that seems impossible and exposes the depth of his loneliness..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This indicates the protagonist's commitment to Doug actively chooses to hire Jimmy for the Golden Tux package, paying $50,000 and committing to the elaborate deception rather than face the truth., moving from reaction to action.
+This reveals the protagonist's commitment to Doug actively chooses to hire Jimmy for the Golden Tux package, paying $50,000 and committing to the elaborate deception rather than face the truth., moving from reaction to action.

 The Collapse moment at 74 minutes (73% through) represents the emotional nadir.
 Here, The wedding falls apart when Gretchen's grandmother exposes the groomsmen as frauds in front of everyone - Doug's deception dies, his fake friendships die, and his relationship collapses., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.